Paul Flores Found Guilty of Murdering Kristin Smart 26 Years After She Went Missing - E! Online

 In court, Deputy District Attorney Christopher Peuvrelle said Kristin was "too nice" to stand up to Paul, alleging, "What we would see as kindness, he would see as a d-ck tease.
 In his predatory, vile, rapist mind, that's what he saw her as," per broadcast station KRON4.

-Paul did not testify at the trial, according to KRON4, and his Defense Attorney Robert Sanger said during the trial that prosecutors had "no evidence of a murder" and that Peuvrelle's argument was riddled with "conspiracy theories."
+Paul did not testify at the trial, according to KRON4, and Sanger said during the trial that prosecutors had "no evidence of a murder" and that Peuvrelle's argument was riddled with "conspiracy theories."

 Though Kristin's body has not been found, Paul and Ruben were arrested and charged in April 2021 after a county probation report seen by The San Luis Obispo Tribune revealed that authorities said they had "damning evidence that a body had been buried in that location and then recently moved."
 During the trial, prosecutors used evidence of Kristin's alleged burial location to guide their argument.